 We started this project because we wanted to share our passion with the public; we know that many people love animation in all its aspects and want to stay updated on all developments, from japanese anime to american productions.
 We are very proud of the community we have created, full of passionate and enthusiastic people.

-Last question, what is your next project?
+Last question to our Italian Blender 3D Artist, what is your next project?

 Promise and her stories are certainly among my next projects.
 I also recently opened a Youtube channel (Dory Animation) dedicated to tutorials, speed modeling and useful tips on 3D modeling and animation.
 I learned a lot thanks to online tutorials, there are a lot of artists who have chosen to share their knowledge and I can’t wait to reciprocate!
 Blender is a great community and its strength lies precisely in this, sharing knowledge with other artists and beginners and letting as many people as possible discover this beautiful world.